legends2k/spirit-of-cpp/hints.md

   - Programmers bank on the guaranteed given by the standard to get predictable behaviour
 * Difference between standard library vs third party library

+# Feedback

+1. Show SSE2 register as comment
+2. _Translating to Software_ needs more clarification
+3. First explain about critical and non-critical then show other slides related to perf
+4. Give a concrete example of a non-critical software
+5. Insert a usage slide inbetween _Virtual methods_ and _Memory Layout_; make a it a `IEditorPlugin` example
+6. Don’t show, just tell _C++ Constituents_?